bluepeter/alphagroove/README.md

 ### Trading Direction

-The `--direction` parameter doesn't change what patterns are detected, but rather how they are
-interpreted:
+The `--direction` parameter (and its corresponding `default.direction` in `alphagroove.config.yaml`) can be set to `long`, `short`, or the new `llm_decides` option.

+- **`long` or `short`**:

-- Both directions identify the same market setups (like a quick rise in price)
+  - The system identifies market setups (like a quick rise in price).
-- The difference is how positions are taken:
-  - `--direction long`: Takes buy positions, profiting from price increases
+  - If `direction: long`, it takes buy positions, profiting from price increases.
-  - `--direction short`: Takes sell positions, profiting from price decreases
+  - If `direction: short`, it takes sell positions, profiting from price decreases.
-- Return calculations change based on direction:
+  - Return calculations are based on this fixed direction.
-  - For long positions, price increases are profitable
-  - For short positions, price decreases are profitable

-This approach lets you analyze the same market conditions but test both long and short strategies.
+  - If the `llmConfirmationScreen` is enabled, it acts as a go/no-go filter for this pre-set direction.

+- **`llm_decides`**:
+  - This mode requires `llmConfirmationScreen.enabled` to be `true`.
+  - When an entry pattern triggers, the chart is sent to the LLM.
+  - The LLM's consensus (based on `numCalls` and `agreementThreshold`) determines the actual trade direction (long or short).
+  - If the LLM consensus is to "do_nothing" or doesn't meet the threshold for a directional call, no trade is executed.
+  - This allows the LLM to dynamically decide whether to go long or short on a pattern that might otherwise have a fixed interpretation.
+  - The initial SQL query for fetching trade data will assume a base direction (e.g., 'long') for calculating `return_pct`.
+If the LLM chooses the opposite direction, this `return_pct` is automatically inverted by the system to reflect the correct profit/loss for the LLM-chosen direction.

+**Metrics Reporting with Dynamic Direction:**

+When using fixed `long`/`short` directions, or when `llm_decides` results in trades, the output summaries (both yearly and overall) will now be split into:

+- **Long Trades Summary**: Metrics for all trades executed as long positions.
+- **Short Trades Summary**: Metrics for all trades executed as short positions.

+This provides a clear view of performance for each actual executed direction, regardless of the initial `direction` setting.

 ### Chart Generation